innertrends/getSetReff/README.md

 getSetReff() replicates the functionality of the **__utmz** cookie and adds a few features on top:
 * stores all the referrers of a visitor, not just the last referrer
-* is able to identify marketing campaigns as reffers, based on the utm parameters
+* is able to identify marketing campaigns as referrers, based on the utm parameters
 * stores the length of each visit both in time spent and in number of pages viewed

 Setting it up